alexey-kadyrov/hybridportbridge/README.md

 '/secrets/appsettings.json' files so you can map a volumes in Docker at runtime.

 ### Client Agent

-The DocaLabs.HybridPortBridge.ClientAgent.WindowsService executable file is both a console app and a Windows Service.
-By default it starts as a Windows service, you can force console-mode with the –-console command line option..

 The appsettings.json file on the Client Agent side specifies which ports you want to project into the Service Agent machine.